I'm going to miss the first hour and a half of your show.

 We don't have to do any of this to, in fact, if we did some of it the way it's being done, we would lose audience.

-It's that's not what we're here to do.
+That's not what we're here to do.

-We are here to service our existing audience by offering them opportunities to listen to the program at times they may not be able to each day when it's broadcast live uh via the podcasts.
+We are here to service our existing audience by offering them opportunities to listen to the program at times they may not be able to each day when it's broadcast live via the podcasts.

-Um we are uh I I there's no way that we can combine broadcast and satellite because we cannibalize the radio stations.
+There's no way that we can combine broadcast and satellite because we cannibalize the radio stations.

-If we go on satellite at the same time we're on radio stations, people with satellite radio in the car, who knows they might listen to the satellite and not the local radio station, and that doesn't help anybody, doesn't make any sense.
+If we go on satellite at the same time we're on radio stations, people with satellite radio in the car, who knows, they might listen to the satellite and not the local radio station.

 Yeah, that may be.

-In the meantime, uh the only way it can be done is if I quit this show and start it all over on satellite.
+In the meantime, the only way it could be done is if I quit this show and start it all over on satellite or did a whole different show when this one is over that was only available on satellite.

-We we we don't need satellite to get bigger.
+We don't need satellite to get bigger.

 We don't need podcasting to get bigger.

-We we uh it's everybody else that wishes they were what we are that's doing all these other things.
+It's everybody else that wishes they were what we are that's doing all these other things.

 I mean, like Air America.